Should I wash at 60°C?

 As guidelines are currently so relaxed, we think the energy label is not a transparent and fair way to compare washing machines.
 Which? has contacted several organisations, including the Department for Environment, Food and Rural Affairs (Defra), which oversees the energy label in the UK.

-Defra has confirmed that it will bring up this issue as part of the European Commission’s review of washing machine energy labels, so we'll be meeting with Defra before that review to present our evidence.
+Defra has confirmed that it will bring up this issue as part of the European Commission’s review of washing machine energy labels.